MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Where can users view user properties currently surfaced in Delve?

-Starting December 2024, properties currently surfaced in Delve, including custom user-profile properties, will be added to the profile cards that are available in search experiences on Microsoft365.com/Office.com and in SharePoint.
-Eventually, these changes will be enabled everywhere the profile card is available.
+Starting December 2024, properties currently surfaced in Delve, including custom user-profile properties, will be added to the Profile cards that are available in search experiences on Microsoft365.com/Office.com and in SharePoint.
+Eventually, these changes will be enabled everywhere the Profile card is available.
 However, for technical reasons, this will take some time.
 For December 2024 we recommend directing users to Microsoft365.com/Office.com or SharePoint, which also offers a people search similar to what's offered in the Delve search.

+## Direct links to profile cards

+The modern search experiences on Microsoft365.com/Office.com and in SharePoint include profile pages built on the same data as profile cards.
+They have a unique link and can be used in documentation, email signatures, etc. We will handle redirects from Delve profiles to these profile pages on Microsoft365.com.
+Although there are three places and URLs that offer the same experience, we suggest you refer to the same domain as we use in the Microsoft365.com redirects.

+### Example links

+Microsoft365.com

+Office.com

+SharePoint